reipared/profilecard/README.md

 # Introduction

 This is a README file template for a Neomorphic Profile Card.
-It provides a basic structure for creating a README file for your GitHub repository.
 The profile card design showcases a user's profile image, name, role, a brief description, and social media statistics.

 ## Code Explanation